 Eating disorder statistics

-The National Eating Disorders Association reported in 2011 that more than six percent of people battle eating disorders at some point in their lives.
+The National Eating Disorders Association reported that as of 2024, approximately nine percent of people battle eating disorders at some point in their lives.
 Sadly, those who have eating disorders are at a greater risk of developing suicidal ideation and attempting suicide.
 Eating disorders often develop at a young age, with the median age of onset being around 12 and 13 years of age.

 Causes and Risk Factors